How much can I get?

 Types of childcare that qualify

-You can only apply for a Childcare Grant if your childcare provider is registered or approved by:
+You can only apply for CCG if your childcare provider is registered or approved by:

 - the Care Quality Commission